To, The Members,

 |Through Diesel Generator|

-The company has realized and agree that the continuous improvement can be achieved only if the employees involved in the process directly or indirectly are highly trained on modern techniques and are aware of Global Standards.
-One such step taken by the company in that direction is to start Manufacturing Excellence and Improvement Program.
-The key highlights of this improvement drive were 5S, Maintenance improvement Techniques, Reliability Matrix, MTTR & MTBF etc. which are highly beneficial and globally accepted programs for process improvement.
+The Company has realized and agree that the continuous improvement can be achieved only if the employees involved in the process directly or indirectly are highly trained on modern techniques and are aware of Global Standards.
+One such step taken by the Company in that direction is to start Manufacturing Excellence and Improvement Program.
+The key highlights of this improvement drive were 5S, Maintenance Improvement Techniques, Reliability Matrix, MTTR & MTBF etc. which are highly benefficial and globally accepted programs for process improvement.

 (c) Foreign exchange earnings and Outgo